fykou/GitGraph/README.md

 ## Configure env setup:

-We use yarn as our package manager, in order to get the app to run av be up to date with the latest dependencies run:
+We use yarn as our package manager, in order to get the app to run and be up to date with the latest dependencies run:

 `yarn install`